ghgemmer/Halloween/README.md

 on one channel and 2 on another channel of the switch.
 The I2C switch is needed to resolve I2C address bus conflicts as the IMUs can only have one of two I2C addresses.
 * 1 TTL serial interface to control an MP3 module to generate audio and play audio files from an SD card on the MP3 module.
-The audio output of that MP3 goes to the speaker
+The audio output of that MP3 goes to the prop speaker
 * 1 digital input pulled up to 5 volts and used to read a button.

 The prop wiring/schematic is contained in the file \Halloween\Prop Wiring.docx